Why This Site Does Not Use https:// ("secure" encryption)

 To search for a topic on this site, enter site:cseligman.com before your search term (this should work for any browser).
 As for any Web search, pages added or revised since the site was last 'crawled' by your search engine may not be properly indexed.

 Although I am always updating this site, it has more than a thousand pages, and only a few are modified in a typical week.
 Under such circumstances it is recommended that server-side browser caching be enabled, as that allows nearly instantaneous loading of recently viewed pages.
 However, it also means that changes made to pages you viewed within the last day or two may not be shown.
-If you are concerned about that possibility, clear your browser cache then click the refresh button to view the current version of the page.
+If you are concerned about that possibility, click the refresh button to view the current version of the page (some browsers may require that you clear the browser cache first, but most do not).

 Many websites (especially government sites such as NASA and JPL) continually reorganize their structure, and in the process images or articles linked from this site either move to a new URL or are simply deleted, with the result that clicking on the link will not take you to its original target.
 If you find such a "broken" link, please do two things: (1) Copy the link location, go to the Internet Archive Wayback Machine (at https://archive.org

-) and paste the link URL into their search box (in most cases checking one of their older copies of the target page will show the original target of my link).
+) and paste the link URL into their Web search box (in most cases checking one of their older copies of the target page will show the original target of my link).
 (2) Let me know about the problem, so I can either hunt down the original (if it still exists at a different location) or add the link to the Wayback Machine, myself.

 Known Browser Issues